TrevorWM/TrevorWM/README.md

 <br>
 Spent a lot of time today going over the same code a bunch of times for the attack.
 Trying to figure out the best way to handle things.
-I feel like I could have got some more actual progress done if I was being more loose with my code architecture, but I haven't done many large projects before, and I want to make the inevitable refactoring as easy as possible in the future.
+I feel like I could have got some more actual progress done if I was being more loose with my code architecture, but I haven't done many large projects before, and I want to use this project as a way to practice scalability and modularity.
+Sort of practicing for working in a team setting.

 ![](https://github.com/TrevorWM/TrevorWM/blob/main/DudeSwingin.gif)
 </details>